 In most cases, natural and proper bite alignment is genetic.
 Many people need dental and orthodontic treatments to achieve a proper bite, and changes to the jaw and teeth in adulthood can cause malocclusions later in life.

 Problems Caused by a Misaligned Bite

 Proper teeth alignment creates a beautiful smile and affects how your teeth and jaw function.
-When the teeth or jaw are misaligned, it can cause multiple problems for your oral health and mouth function.
+When are your teeth or jaw not aligned properly, it can cause multiple problems for your oral health and mouth function.
 Some of the possible risks of teeth misalignment include:

 - Difficulty or pain when chewing foods

 - Impacts on speech due to the position of the teeth

 - Premature wear on teeth and loss of enamel